designstem/projects/dyes/index.md

 Explain and demonstrate both procedures  Let students experiment.
 Ask them to take notes.

-Finalise the experiment with discussion on what and how they have learned.
+Finalize the experiment with discussion on what and how they have learned.

 </f-notes>